This is what happens when your bed doubles as your desk and you’re in the middle of remastering a bunch of stuff from seven or eight years ago.

-I suggest not listening to too many of these demos until after you’ve heard the full album, to avoid spoiling too many surprises, but hey…I’m not here to tell you how to live your life.
+I suggest not listening to too many of these demos until after you’ve heard the full album.
+You don’t want to spoil too many surprises.
+But hey…I’m not here to tell you how to live your life.

 Along with Trespassing, this was the true beginning of the O-L West.
 We jammed out the music one night in the fall of 2014 — Steven playing acoustic guitar, me on lap steel — and made a quick recording to preserve the idea.